 My name is Katharina Schmidt, and I am working together with Prof. Dr. Ulrike Bingel in project A11 at the CRC 1280, University Duisburg-Essen.
 My research deals with learning mechanisms in the context of pain, with a focus on extinction learning in healthy test participants as well as patients with chronic back pain.

-You are a patient with the Essener Rückenschmerz-Zentrum?
+You are a patient with the Essener Rückenschmerz-Zentrum or the FBZ Bochum?
 We are interested in how you tell your medical story.
 In personal and protected one-on-one meetings, you can tell us your story – however you like and aside from external influences.

 This is about your illness journey, as well as your various treatment experiences and any expectations you may have.